 DON'T MISS OUT:

 Heading south along the scattered bays of Brač it would be a sin not to stop for a quick dip or a midday snack.
-In the afternoon we sail along the famous Bol and the Golden Horn beach to catch the afternoon wind in the Hvar-Brač channel.
+World-famous Bol and Golden Horn beach is perfect spot to anchor your sailboat.

-Stari Grad is situated in a beautifully carved bay on the island of Hvar.
-As you sail along densely wooded landscapes, you can already feel the scent from purplish lavender fields.
-Hvar island is well known of its purple lavender fields and local products of this fragrant plant.
+Stari Grad is situated in a beautifully carved bay on the eastern part of Hvar island.
+As you sail along densely wooded landscapes, you can already feel the perfumed scent coming from densely wooded hills.
+Hvar is well known of its purple lavender fields and local products from this fragrant plant.
 Lavender is also a excellent mosquito repellent.